Ice1187/HackTheBox-writeups/explore/wp.md

-Why all the info of the ports are mess up...
+I don't know why all the info of the ports from`nmap` are mess up...

 ## Info
 ### Credentail
  User | Password          | Service | Note